emmigalfo/dsc-phase-1-project-v2-4/README.md

 1. In the movie industry, it takes money to make money.
 Microsoft should be going for a larger net profit instead of a higher return on investment with a much lower net profit.
  2. For Microsoft to make the most net profit they should:
-    * put more money into their production budgets
+    * put more money into their production budgets (117-160 million USD)
     * hire directors Jennifer Lee, Kyle Balda, and James Cameron
     * make movies within genres Animation, Kids & Family, and Fiction & Fantasy
     * keep runtimes within 80 to 140 minutes
-3. If Microsoft wants to make some lower budget movies they can still get a high return on investment if they:
+3. If Microsoft wants to make some lower budget movies (820,000-7 million USD), they can still get a high return on investment if they:
     * hire directors Oren Peli, Eduardo Sánchez, and Daniel Myrick
     * make movies within genres Horror, Special Interest, and Documentary
     * keep the runtimes around 100 minutes